New England Patriots vs. Tennessee Titans NFL Week 12 Odds, Plays and Insights for November 28, 2021

 - New England is 6-2 against the spread and 7-1 overall this season when the team puts up more than 23.1 points.

-- New England is 3-2 against the spread and 4-1 overall when the team churns out more than 350.5 yards.
+- When New England totals more than 350.5 yards, the team is 3-2 against the spread and 4-1 overall.

-- The Patriots have turned the ball over one more time (15 total) than the Titans have forced a turnover (14) this season.
+- This year, the Patriots have turned the ball over 15 times, one more than the Titans' takeaways (14).

 - Click over to SISportsbook and find the latest spread, moneyline and total for New England's matchup with the Titans.